Feature flag management

 • Apply temporary overrides for sales-led deals without manual fixes

-Schematic integrates directly with Stripe, keeping billing state aligned with access rules.
+Schematic is also built on Stripe to keep billing state aligned with access rules.

 Engineering teams stop maintaining billing and entitlement logic.
-Product teams adjust integration pricing and packaging, and limits without code changes.
+Product teams can adjust SaaS pricing and packaging without code changes.
 RevOps can sell flexibly without breaking enforcement.

 FAQs About Feature Flag Management